Jbleezy/BO1-Reimagined/README.md

 * Fixed mystery box use trigger in Trench Gun room
 * Players will no longer get stuck on curbs
 * Easter egg song now plays the whole song
+* Pack-a-Punch door is now all the way up from the start of the match

 ### Kino Der Toten
 * Players no longer get teleported to special rooms unless both radios on the map have been activated